Skip to content

 Business Rule Enforcement:

-The code enforces strict business rules to ensure that no single entity or feature becomes overly dominant.
-This includes maintaining a minimum number of DFINITY-owned nodes in each subnet and ensuring geographic diversity.
+The code enforces strict business rules to prevent any single entity or feature from becoming overly dominant.
+This includes maintaining a minimum number of DFINITY-owned nodes in each subnet, ensuring geographic diversity, and adhering to the Target Topology.

 Network Healing and Resilience: